anaclumos/extracranial/Research/pages/Site On Which the Sun Never Sets.md

 ## The week-long version

 Given my website has ~15s average screen-on-time, there should be 40K WAU to maintain such status.
-We can also add a probabilistic model, where the [[probability]] of no one on the site at any given time is less than < $x$%.
+We can also add a probabilistic model, where the [[probability]] of no one on the site at any given time is less than < $x$ percent.
 I guess the number should go approximately 100K WAU.